"Dr. Laura....I just want to give my kids a better start in life than I had. How can I make sure they're

 the answers.
 Research studies have been following children from babyhood to adulthood for decades, so we actually know much of what works to raise

-great kids.
-Here are the five most important things we know.
+Here are five of the most important things we know.

 1. Children need a secure attachment with at least one loving adult.

 Parents facilitate this secure attachment in the first year by listening to their unique baby and responding to her needs.
 They continue to nurture secure

-attachment by accepting the full range of who their child is -- including all that messy neediness and anger -- into the toddler years and beyond.
+attachment by accepting the full range of who their child is -- including all that messy neediness and anger -- into the toddler years and throughout

 childhood and the teen years.
 Parents who are unable to tolerate their child's neediness, or who control (rather than accepting the child as he is),